 How do Opportunity Zones (OZs) work?

 When a private investor sells property (real estate, stock, etc.) and earns a capital gain, the investor must typically pay federal capital gains taxes.
-However, if the investor instead turns around and reinvests the capital gain into designated “opportunity zone property,” then the taxes due are deferred.
+For high-wealth investors, the capital gains tax rate can be assumed to be 20% of the gain (for 2018).
+However, if the investor instead turns around and reinvests the capital gain into designated “opportunity zone property,” then the capital gains taxes due are deferred.
 That is, the investor doesn’t have to pay those capital gains taxes until 2026 or the year the Opportunity Zone (OZ) property is sold, whichever is sooner.
 The longer the investor holds on to the OZ property without selling it, the greater the benefits.

 - After holding the OZ property for 5 years, the deferred taxes are reduced by 10%.